 But there’s an exception to every rule.
 While multiple users are clearly an issue where Internet applications are concerned—from smartphone GPS apps to online multiplayer video games—load testing can also be performed on systems without multiple users, because multiple users are not the only possible source of load.
 Sometimes load is the result of large files, intense calculations, or even poor network connectivity.
 Think about opening a PDF in Acrobat, for instance, or a PSD in Photoshop.
 Load comes into play wherever a system encounters stress.
 Do the files open quickly enough?
 If the files are too large, will the application crash?
 Exactly what criteria do you use, anyway, to judge whether or not your application is opening a file “quickly enough”?
 Is it acceptable if it opens just as it should but takes five minutes to do so?
 Who sets the criteria for a system’s ideal load capacity and on what basis?
 Where does a load tester draw the line between a user’s subjective preference and a system’s objective functionality?

-To be a good load tester, something more than software engineering and testing expertise is often called for.
-And that’s being well versed in the psychology of user experience.
+To be a good load tester and analyze the results of your load tests, something more than software engineering and testing expertise is often called for.
+And that’s being well versed in the psychology of user experien.

 Download a Free Ebook: Load Testing 101 | Or Visit LoadComplete Now